How to Make Paper Flowers for Spring using Tissue Paper

 You can use any branches for this project.
 I have been known to wander into the woods to trim branches from some bushes.
 However, if you don’t feel comfortable wandering into the “wilds” – you can also order artificial branches.

-If you ever look closely at flowering branches, the flower buds tend to be located at the base of a stem near the main branch.
-To mimic this, I decided to locate the tissue paper flowers in similar locations.
-Find an area where you want to attach the flower and apply hot glue.
+If you ever looked closely at flowering branches, the flower buds tend to be located at the tips of the branches and at the base of a stem near the main branch.
+To mimic this, I decided to attach the tissue paper flowers in similar locations.
+Find an area where you want to place the flower and apply hot glue.

 Again, using your tweezers, so that you don’t burn your fingers, place the tissue paper flower on to the hot glue.
 Wait for a bit for the hot glue to set up.